 Beyond the basics, here are a few things that make a real difference once you are used to working with agents regularly.

 Front-load your instructions.
-When you start a Cowork or Code session, put all of your context and requirements in the first message rather than trickling them in over multiple exchanges.
+When you start an agent session, put all of your context and requirements in the first message rather than trickling them in over multiple exchanges.
 This reduces the overall number of turns and keeps the conversation history shorter.

-Be specific about output format upfront.
+Be specific about output.
 If you want a bullet list, ask for a bullet list at the start.
 If you want a one-page summary, say one page.
 Vague requests often generate long responses, and then you ask for a shorter version, and now you have used twice the tokens to get to where you wanted to be.

 How models within each platform affect your limits